majidgourkani/ctf-writeup/WEB/2020/sunshineCTF/Password Pandemonium.md

 ![](https://github.com/majidgourkani/ctf-writeup/blob/master/WEB/2020/sunshineCTF/12.PNG)

-for choosing password of account we got some password policies as mentioned in below and we pass them:
+for choosing password of account, we got some password policies as mentioned in below and we pass them:
 1) Error!
 Password is too short.(123)
 2) Error!
 Password must include more than two special characters.(qaz!!!)
 3) Error!
 Password must include a prime amount of numbers.(qaz!!!11)